"Well done, good and faithful servant!"

 Matthew 25:21

-Our beloved Executive Director of Chaplain Services Jim Kok plans to retire next year, in late Spring of 2024.
-We’ve benefited from Jim’s talent and grace for nearly 38 years.
+Our beloved Executive Director of Chaplain Services Jim Kok retired in May 2024.
+We benefited from Jim’s talent and grace for nearly 38 years.

-Over the next several months we will reminisce, celebrate, and honor Jim whose fingerprints are so evident all over our organization.
+Join us as we reminisce, celebrate, and honor Jim whose fingerprints are so evident all over our organization.

 A Brief Look at Jim through the Years